 I’m reminded of the Everyday Leadership Ted talk by Drew Dudley.
 Drew’s message is such a vital one in an age of disruption and chaos, where leadership has become synonymous with a job title, business card and/or achieving crazy heights of business (and financial) success.

-Drew argues rather than viewing leadership in such traditional and static terms, that the impact that we can unknowingly have on another means we are all leaders – spot on I say!
+Drew argues rather than viewing leadership in such traditional and static terms, that the impact that we can unknowingly have on another, the ‘lollipop moments’, means we are all leaders – spot on I say!

 It is about facing outwards with an interest and willingness to connect with others, to exchange value, to care about another’s success first and to support other’s growth.